-- 2. Recommends using the USG/Shared Services Center (SSC) management of shared suppliers with the PeopleSoft Financials System.
+2. Recommends using the USG/Shared Services Center (SSC) management of shared suppliers with the PeopleSoft Financials System.

-In process no concerns.

-- in process no concerns.

-- 3. Recommends that the new ASU policies, procedures and processes would follow the approved model set forth by the KSU/SPSU consolidation.
+3. Recommends that the new ASU policies, procedures and processes would follow the approved model set forth by the KSU/SPSU consolidation.
 The ASU Purchasing Card Manual will be used to govern the campus P-Card program.

-In process no concerns. - 4.
-Recommends that Shipping and Receiving will be maintained on both campuses.
+- 4. Recommends that Shipping and Receiving will be maintained on both campuses.
 Completed. - 5.
 Recommends that campus postal services will be maintained on both campuses.
 Completed.